EquineOntology/GDTB_EPEditor/Assets/Gamedev Toolbelt/Editor/EditorPrefs Editor/README.txt

             ╩╝╚╝╚  ╚═╝╩╚═╩ ╩╩ ╩ ╩ ╩╚═╝╝╚╝ o
      WHERE CAN I FIND MORE INFORMATION?

-While there isn't much more to learn outside the EPEditor webpage, you can definitely write me if you want to!
+You can definitely write me if you want to!
 You can reach me @hherebus on Twitter, or by writing me a quick email at support@immortalhydra.com

 ASCII titles realized with http://patorjk.com/software/taag/ ("ANSI Shadow" and "Calvin S" styles).